luisavm/Valero_Luisa_1056_Project4/README.md

 ## Installation

 You should go to this [GitHub](https://github.com/luisavm/Valero_Luisa_1056_Project4.git) and download the folder to your computer or laptop.
-Inside the folder, it would be index.html for you to go to the web page.
+Inside the folder, it would be index.html for you and run browser.

 ## Usage

 After having the webpage opened.
-You can play to explore different web responsive design: mobile, tablet, and desktop.
+You can explore different web responsive design such as mobile, tablet, and desktop.

 ## Requirements